 Tracks: Nutrition

 From regulators to marketing departments, nutrition is subject to a lot of interest.
 This program simplifies the technical process of creating Nutrition Facts Panels for retail food and beverage products under federal regulations.
 Learn the fundamentals to achieve compliant labeling that informs consumers and optimizes product positioning.
-This seminar covers:

 • Foundations of nutrition labeling regulations for FDA & USDA jurisdiction